Back to all posts

 Sometimes the problem isn’t with the disposal itself but with its power connection.
 Start by checking your home’s main circuit breaker panel to see if the switch for the garbage disposal has tripped.
 If it has, flip it back to the “On” position.
 Many kitchen outlets are also GFCI (ground fault circuit interrupter) outlets, which have their own reset buttons.
 Check the outlet your disposal is plugged into and press the “Reset” button if it has popped out.
 If you’re dealing with frequent trips or suspect a wiring issue, it’s best to call a professional for emergency plumbing assistance to avoid any electrical hazards.

-Let the Motor Cool Down
+Give the Motor Time to Cool Down

 If you’ve been running your disposal for a while or it was working hard on tough food scraps, the motor may have overheated.
 This is a built-in safety feature that prevents permanent damage.
 When the motor gets too hot, the reset button will pop out and won’t stay in until the unit has cooled down sufficiently.
 The best solution here is patience.
 Just wait about 10 to 15 minutes to give it time to cool.
 You can also try running cold water into the disposal for a few minutes to help speed up the process.
 Afterward, try pressing the reset button again; it should now click and stay in place.

-How to Prevent Future Problems
+How to Prevent Future Disposal Problems

 The best way to fix a garbage disposal is to prevent it from breaking in the first place.
 A little routine care goes a long way.
 Be mindful of what you put down the drain.
 Avoid fibrous foods like celery stalks and corn husks, grease, coffee grounds, and hard items like bones or fruit pits, as these are common causes of jams.
 Always run a strong flow of cold water before, during, and for about 15 seconds after using the disposal to help flush food waste through the pipes.
 For a simple cleaning, you can grind up a few ice cubes to sharpen the blades and toss in some citrus peels for a fresh scent.
 Consistent maintenance is key to keeping all your home’s systems running smoothly, and Mr. Pipey offers a wide range of plumbing services to help.